Citing Sources Guide

-- Purdue OWL, Using American Psychological Association (APA) Format is a comprehensive explanation of using APA style from Purdue University's Online Writing Lab.
+- Purdue OWL, Using American Psychological Association (APA) Format 6th edition a comprehensive explanation of using APA style from Purdue University's Online Writing Lab.
 Includes explanations of in-text citations and paper formatting.

-- College of DuPage Library Citing Sources is an easy to use citation guide organized by source type.
+- College of DuPage Citing Sources: APA 6th Edition an easy to use citation guide organized by source type.